 Those are two of my favorite ingredients, and so I heartily agreed.

-I will post about the restaurant at some later time, but let’s just say, my mouth was very impressed.
+My mouth was very impressed.
 I look forward to going back again, and I’m pleased my legwork worked.

 However, I would have gone in so much earlier had I realized what an excellent meal they could make for vegans.